geirev/EnKF_seir/README.md

-When working with git repositories other than the ones you own, and when you expect to contribute to the code, a good way got organize your git project is described in https://opensource.com/article/19/7/create-pull-request-github
+When working with git repositories other than the ones you own, and when you expect to contribute to the code, a good way got organize your git project is described in https://opensource.com/article/19/7/create-pull-request-github This link is also a good read: <a href="https://dev.to/valeriavg/master-git-in-7-minutes-gai">Git tutorial</a>

 This organization will allow you to make changes and suggest them to be taken into the original code through a pull request.